Dabry's sturgeon

-Dabry's sturgeon (Acipenser dabryanus), also known as the Yangtze sturgeon, Chiangjiang sturgeon and river sturgeon, is a species of fish in the sturgeon family, Acipenseridae.
+Dabry's sturgeon (Sinosturio dabryanus), also known as the Yangtze sturgeon, Changjiang sturgeon and river sturgeon, is a species of fish in the sturgeon family, Acipenseridae.
 It is endemic to China and today restricted to the Yangtze River basin, but was also recorded from the Yellow River basin in the past.
 It was a food fish of commercial importance.
 Its populations declined drastically, and since 1988, it was designated an endangered species on the Chinese Red List in Category I and commercial harvest was banned.
-It has been officially declared extinct in the wild by the IUCN as of July 21, 2022.
+It has been officially declared extinct in the wild by the IUCN as of 21 July 2022.

+Taxonomy

+Prior to 2025, it was placed in the genus Acipenser, but this placement was long found to be paraphyletic.
+In 2025, it was moved to the revived genus Sinosturio.
+It is the type species of the genus.

 Appearance

 This sturgeon has been known to reach 2.5 m in length, but it is usually much smaller.
 Its body is blue-gray above and yellowish white on the belly, with five rows of scutes.
 The head is triangular and the snout is long with the mouth located on the underside.
 There are two pairs of barbels.